-Learning objectives and acquired competencies
+Learning objectives and competencies to be acquired

 The module prepares for a professional career in industrial Supply Chain Management (SCM).
 Possible fields of activity include business development, innovation, business processes and quality improvement, the management of Supply Chains at national and international level.